 Keeping a Window on Top Using DeskPins

 When working on a document in Windows 10 or earlier versions, it can be really useful to position another window always on top of the active window.
-This saves you having to constantly switch backwards and forwards from one application to another.
-For example you could be working on a document and need to keep the calculator on top.
-Another scenario is if you are working on a document and want to transcribe from another document, or reference some information on the Web.
+This saves you from having to constantly switch back and forth from one application to another.
+For example, you could be working on a document and need to keep the calculator on top.
+Another scenario is if you are working on a document and want to transcribe from another document or reference some information on the Web.
 The standard way of doing this is to resize the windows so that they fit onto the desktop side by side or one above the other.
-However a better way is to pin the window so that it always appears on top, especially if the application only occupies a small window, e.g. the Calculator app.
+However, a better way is to pin the window so that it always appears on top, especially if the application only occupies a small window, e.g. the Calculator app.
 A useful utility that forces windows to stay on top is DeskPins.

 Where Do I Download Deskpins From?

 Deskpins is freeware and can be downloaded from the Softonic website.

 How Do I Install DeskPins?

 - Click the download button on the Softonic website.
 The download message box appears automatically after a few seconds.
-Select the save option and save to the desktop for convenience.
+Select the save option and save it to the desktop for convenience.
 If you don't have your browser setup to prompt you for a download location, the file will be downloaded into the default location.